 I am the first person to endorse a varied and healthy diet comprising of fruits and vegetables of all colours in order to provide a wide variety of phytonutrients.
 However, vegetables undergo a maturation process whereby their biochemistry changes as they grow.

 As broccoli seeds begin to germinate, tiny plants called sprouts grow from the seedlings.
 Broccoli sprouts are 3-4 day old broccoli plants that have a similar appearance to alfalfa sprouts and when eaten taste the same as radishes.
-This rich green vegetable contains fibre, calcium and vitamin C, making Broccoli sprouts a good addition to any diet.
+This rich green vegetable contains antioxidants, calcium and vitamin C, making Broccoli sprouts a good addition to any diet.

 Sprouts in the open soil grow fast as they are normally vulnerable to attack by birds and insects.
 Broccoli sprouts, like most other sprouts, are extremely rich in nutrients and the reason why broccoli sprouts are loaded with nutrients when compared to the adult vegetable is that they contain the whole plant information concentrated into a very tiny shoot.